 A \textit{hyperplane} in a $d$-dimensional matrix $A$ is a $(d-1)$-dimensional submatrix of $A$ obtained by fixing one of coordinates.
-Denote by $\Gamma_{i,j}$ the $j$-th hyperplane by direction $i$ in the matrix $A$ (the $i$-th coordinate is assigned to be $j$).
+Denote by $\Gamma_{i,j}$ the $j$-th hyperplane of direction $i$ in the matrix $A$ (submatrix in which the $i$-th coordinate is assigned to be $j$).
 Given a $d$-dimensional matrix $A$ of order $n$, let $A_\alpha$ be the $d$-dimensional submatrix of order $n-1$ obtained by deleting all hyperplanes containing index $\alpha$.

-Multidimensional matrices $A$ and $A'$ are said to be \textit{equivalent} if one can be turned to the other by permutations of hyperplanes of one direction and by permutations of directions (matrix transpositions).
+Multidimensional matrices $A$ and $A'$ are said to be \textit{equivalent} if one can be turned to the other by permutations of hyperplanes of each direction and by permutations of directions (matrix transpositions).

-A \textit{polyplex} $K$ of \textit{weight} $W$ is a nonnegative multidimensional matrix in which the sum of entries over each hyperplane is not greater than 1 and the sum of all entries equals $W$.
-Note that the set of all polyplexes of the same weights is a convex polytope.
+A \textit{polyplex} $K$ of \textit{weight} $W$ is a nonnegative multidimensional matrix in which the sum of entries over each hyperplane is not greater than $1$ and the sum of all entries equals $W$.
+Note that the set of all polyplexes of the same weight is a convex polytope.

 A polyplex of weight $n$ and order $n$ is said to be a \textit{polydiagonal}.
 The simplest example of a polydiagonal is a \textit{diagonal} that is a $(0,1)$-matrix with exactly one unity entry in each hyperplane.